 - Immunization Form.
 This form must be completed by a healthcare provider other than the perspective visiting resident/fellow and sent to the Program Coordinator of the program with which you will rotate.

 - Background Check consent.
-The Office of Graduate Medical Education will contact you with a web link to initiate your background check after the above items are received in our office and approved by the Program Director of the Vanderbilt department in which you wish to rotate.
+The Office of Graduate Medical Education will contact you with a web link to initiate your background check after the above items are received in our office and approved by the Program Director of the VUMC department in which you wish to rotate.
 As part of your background check, please provide a copy of your medical school diploma to our office.
 Submit this to your program coordinator who will submit with other required paperwork.
 Submitting a clear and legible picture of your diploma is acceptable.

-- Office of Inspector General/Excluded Individuals - In order to comply with federal law, Vanderbilt will check all visiting house staff against the Office of Inspector General's list of individuals excluded from federal healthcare programs.
+- Office of Inspector General/Excluded Individuals - In order to comply with federal law, VUMC will check all visiting house staff against the Office of Inspector General's list of individuals excluded from federal healthcare programs.
 Any visiting house staff identified as excluded must be terminated from the visiting residency training program and home institution will be notified.

 - National Practitioners Data Bank (NPDB) - All visiting house staff will be checked against the NPDB.